 - I dip/QT and closely inspect all of my coral.
 I make every attempt to keep my coral free of pests.
 That said I would never tell anyone not to dip and QT their corals.
 In this hobby, no one should ever risk their systems and everyone should always follow strict dipping and QT processes.

 - I have had all corals in my tanks for at least 2 weeks, with two dips.
-This helps ensure they are treated for pests and this helps ensure the maricultured corals are acclimated to tank waters.
+This helps ensure they are treated for pests and are acclimated properly.

 How should I acclimate my corals?